Covid-19: Please note due to Covid-19 the Staff Walking Group and Staff Needlework Group are not currently running.

 1. Why do you lead the Needlework Group?

 I quite often sit and do my needlework on site and have had numerous comments about people wanting to learn.
-So I contacted Juice about setting up the group and "the rest is history" as they say.
+So I contacted the Staff Wellbeing team about setting up the group and "the rest is history" as they say.

-As well as the above, I have taken part in other sessions and many of them are too energetic for me, another reason for suggesting needlework to Juice.
+As well as the above, I have taken part in other sessions and many of them are too energetic for me, another reason for suggesting needlework to the Staff Wellbeing Team.

 3. What do you enjoy the most about leading the Needlework Group?